 \section{Tag concreteness}

-In this section, we introduce the tags chosen for the study and describe how the degree of concreteness (which we treat as the opposite end of the same scale as abstractness) is defined for each tag.
+We introduce the tags chosen for the study and describe how the degree of concreteness (which we treat as the opposite end of the same scale as abstractness) is defined for each tag.

 {\textbf{Tag extraction.}} To obtain a wide range of descriptive tags for each image, we employ the commercial classifier ClarifAI\footnote{https://clarifai.com/clarifai/main/models/general-image-recognition}.
-This system has been successfully utilised in the newest interpretable, tag-based privacy classifier, achieving high performance~\cite{Ayci_2023_PEAK}.
-ClarifAI generates a wide range of tags providing varied information about the image content that covers objects (e.g. ball, man, table, skin), actions (e.g. laughing, dancing), properties of the objects (e.g. pretty, dark), emotions, and abstract concepts (e.g. love, religion, wedding), etc. Formally, ClarifAI outputs up to 200 tags for each image, selected from a fixed dictionary $N=6568$-word dictionary $T=\{t_{1}, ..., t_{N}\}$.
-Each tag $t_j \in T$ is associated with a probability $p(i, t_j)$ of being present in image $i$ if outputted by ClarifAI or a zero probability $p(i, t_j)=0$ otherwise.
-Hence, an image $i$ can be represented as a probability vector:
+This system has been utilised in the newest interpretable, tag-based privacy classifier, achieving high performance~\cite{Ayci_2023_PEAK}.
+ClarifAI generates a wide range of tags providing varied information about the image content that covers, for example, objects (e.g. ball, man, table, skin), actions (e.g. laughing, dancing), properties of the objects (e.g. pretty, dark), emotions, and other abstract concepts (e.g. love, religion, wedding).
+ClarifAI outputs up to 200 tags for each image selected from a fixed dictionary of $N=6568$ words, $T=\{t_{1}, ..., t_{N}\}$.
+Each tag $t_j \in T$ is associated with a probability $p(x_i, t_j)$ of being present in image $x_i$ if outputted by ClarifAI or a zero probability $p(x_i, t_j)=0$ otherwise.
+Hence, an image $x_i$ can be represented as a probability vector:

-{\textbf{Tag concreteness.}} To measure the concreteness of each tag $t_j\in T$, we rely on the ranking provided by Brysbaert et al.~\cite{brysbaert2014concreteness} for a set $C$ of 40000 tags\footnote{When defining $T$, we discarded 1560 tags, which were not present in $C$, from the initial 8128 ClarifAI tags.}.
+{\textbf{Tag concreteness.}} To measure the concreteness of tags, we rely on the ranking provided by Brysbaert et al.~\cite{brysbaert2014concreteness} for a set $C$ of 40000 tags\footnote{When defining $T$, we discarded 1560 tags, which were not present in $C$, from the initial 8128 ClarifAI tags.}.
 Each tag $t \in C$ is assigned a mean concreteness rating $c(t) \in [1,5]$, aggregated across at least 22 raters, where $1$ indicates highly abstract and $5$ indicates highly concrete.
 Examples of tags and their mean concreteness are: spirituality (1.07), anniversary (3.15), kiss (4.48), actress (4.54), skin (4.79), people (4.82), machine gun (5.0).